ChloeCodesThings/FakeCallWorkshop/README.md

 Click the **Run** button at the top of your function.
 Your logs should pop up and show that your function has been called.
 If all goes smoothly, you should receive a text saying "Woohoo- it worked!".
 You can also run and test this function by copying and pasting the function URL (located in the **</> Get function URL** link above your function) in your browser.

-📝 NOTE: If you are still using a trail account, texts and calls from Twilio will have a *Sent from your Twilio trail account* message before it.
+📝 NOTE: If you are still using a trial account, texts and calls from Twilio will have a *Sent from your Twilio trial account* message before it.
 If you'd like to remove this, consider upgrading and adding code **CHLOE20** for some credits.

 🎊 Great job! 🎊 You made your first Azure function using Twilio to send a text!
 Feel free to switch the **RECIPIENT_NUMBER** value if you'd prefer to have the app alert a friend (vs. send a message to yourself).
 Of course, if you're testing- it's easiest to keep your own number for now.
 Here's [a funny story about that](https://twitter.com/ChloeCondon/status/1105613535487225857). 🙈